Parren Mitchell

 Parren James Mitchell was born in Baltimore, Maryland.
 His father, Clarence M. Mitchell, Sr., was a waiter, and his mother, Elsie Davis Mitchell, was a homemaker.
 Mitchell graduated from Frederick Douglass Senior High School in Baltimore in 1940.
 Mitchell served as an officer in the 92nd Infantry Division during World War II and was wounded in Italy; he received the Purple Heart.

-He earned his bachelor's degree from Morgan State University and his master's degree from the University of Maryland, College Park.
+He earned his bachelor's degree from Morgan State University and his master's from the University of Maryland, College Park.
 In 1950, Mitchell sued the then-segregated University of Maryland for admission to the graduate school with support from the Baltimore Branch of the NAACP and won admission.
-He was the first Black to do so from that school when he graduated.
+When he graduated, he was the first Black to do so from that school.

 Before entering graduate school, Mitchell participated in Baltimore's early civil rights activity.
 These included protests against segregated seating at Ford's Theatre in downtown Baltimore City and unequal funding for teacher training programs in the city's segregated Black school system in 1948.
 He was the brother of Clarence Mitchell Jr., who was head of the NAACP's Washington office and was one of Lyndon Johnson's chief advisers during the American Civil Rights Movement.